nikolai-in/miit-create/README.md

 # MIIT Create 🛠️

-A minecraft modpack for the unofficial mminecraft server of RUT (MIIT) made by students
+A minecraft modpack for the unofficial server of RUT (MIIT)

 ## Acknowledgements